Knitting Basics for New Knitters

 There are many different methods of getting stitches on the needles, and every knitter seems to have her or his favorite.
 If you've never knit before, this is where you need to start.
 Knitters with more experience will find information on a variety of cast on methods.

-Basic Knitting Stitches
+Basic Knitting Stitches and Styles

 There are two basic stitches involved in knitting: the knit stitch and the purl stitch.
 Learn how to form these stitches like a pro and you'll be knitting your first project in no time.